nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     4. Other incorrect `deleteorder` commands to try: `deleteorder`, `deleteorder x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. Deleting an order from a filtered list using command aliases.
+2. Deleting an order from a filtered list using the command alias.

-    1. Prerequisites: Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed. <br>
+    1. Prerequisites: Orders filtered using `filterorder` command with at least 1 order listed. <br>
        Example: `filterorder pending`

     2. Test case: `deleteo 1`<br>